Tesla Model 3 range, battery & charging

 |Range||Battery size||Wallbox charge time||Rapid charge time|

-The mid-spec Tesla Model 3 Long Range delivers one of the best driving ranges of any pure electric car on sale, significantly bettering those offered by rivals like the Jaguar I-Pace and Audi e-tron.
+The mid-range Tesla Model 3 Long Range delivers one of the best driving ranges of any pure-electric car on sale, significantly bettering those offered by rivals like the Jaguar I-Pace and Audi e-tron.

 The Model 3’s charging port is hidden neatly in the side of the rear light cluster and, conveniently, you can open it by pushing a button on the cable.

 Tesla Model 3 range

-The Tesla Model 3 is offered in three trims, which in effect is just three different range options: the entry-level Standard Range Plus returns 254 miles according to WLTP tests, the Long Range gets 348 miles, and the top-spec Performance delivers 329 miles, sacrificing a little range in the name of its banzai acceleration.
+The Tesla Model 3 is offered in three trims, which in effect is just three different range options: the entry-level Standard Range Plus returns 254 miles according to WLTP tests, the Long Range gets 348 miles, and the top-spec Performance delivers 329 miles, sacrificing a little range in the name of its neck-snapping acceleration.

 Cars such as the Audi e-tron, Jaguar I-Pace and Hyundai Kona Electric are catching up, but Tesla is still the best out there when it comes to outright range.
 The company hasn’t officially stated battery size for the Model 3, but company sources have previously stated that it’s a 60kWh battery in the Standard Range Plus, and 70kWh in the Long Range and Performance models.

 The Tesla Model 3 Long Range can charge from 10-80% in as little as 30 minutes from a 120kW Tesla Supercharger, while the Standard Range Plus will do it in even less than that.

 Plug the Model 3 into a 7kW home charger and you’ll get a full charge in 13 hours.
 As with any big-battery electric car such as this, a three-pin cable is supplied more as an emergency backup than as a routine charging solution.
 It’ll take a couple of days to fully charge the Model 3 from a normal domestic socket – giving you around 10 miles of range per hour.
 Charging in this way is clearly not a long-term solution, but it will still be a useful get out of jail free card.